kontza/siurvahti/README.md

    ➤ ansible-galaxy collection install -r requirements.yml -U
    ```

+# Ansible Podman vs CLI
+When creating a pod and a container via CLI, and generating systemd unit files for those, Pi-hole works.
+For some reason, when created via Ansible, they don't work.
+To be precise, they start up, but don't respond to DNS queries from the outside.
+Perhaps I should raise an issue with the Ansible Podman team.
+At least just to get an answer as to why this happens.

 # Handling an OVA
 Just import the OVA-file into VMware.
 During the import process you can specify the default user's password.